-But be careful about the amount of iron you are getting each day.
-Too much iron can cause free radical damage to the skin.
+It’s important to be careful about the amount of iron you are getting each day, as too much can cause free radical damage to the skin.

-- Omega-3 fatty acids: Omega-3’s help regulate oil production and help keep the skin moist.
+- Omega-3 fatty acids: Omega-3’s help regulate oil production and keep the skin moist.
 Additionally, Omega-3’s can add shine to your hair, prevent it from dryness, and prevent your scalp from flaking.
 Omega-3’s are found in fatty fish such as sardines, mackerel and salmon.

-- Vitamin C: Vitamin C is a powerful antioxidant that can improve hair growth, fight dandruff, stop hair loss, and lead to thicker hair.
-Vitamin C also increases the amount of iron your body absorbs, which increases the benefit iron will have on hair health and growth.
+- Vitamin C: Vitamin C is a powerful antioxidant that can improve hair growth, fight dandruff, and lead to thicker hair.
+Vitamin C also increases the amount of iron your body absorbs, which increases the benefit iron has on hair health and growth.

 - Vitamin E: Vitamin E is another powerful antioxidant which can help fight free radicals that have damaging effects on both skin and hair follicles.
-A study done in 2010 testing the effects of Vitamin E on hair growth showed that men with signs of hair loss who took Vitamin E (tocotrienol) supplements had significantly more hair growth than men in the placebo group.
+A study done in 2010 testing the effects of Vitamin E on hair growth showed that men with signs of hair thinning who took Vitamin E (tocotrienol) supplements had significantly more hair growth than men in the placebo group.

-A healthy and balanced diet that incorporates the right balance of vitamins and minerals is necessary for healthy hair and scalp.
-Vitamins, proteins, antioxidants, amino acids and a host of minerals all work together to maintain hair growth – it is not just limited to one vitamin or mineral.
+A healthy and balanced diet that incorporates the right balance of vitamins and minerals is necessary for hair and scalp health.
+Vitamins, proteins, antioxidants, amino acids and a host of minerals all work together to maintain hair growth – it’s not just limited to one vitamin or mineral.

 Instead of taking just one type of vitamin or mineral, consider taking care of your hair by starting with a balanced diet and including a daily multivitamin or a comprehensive supplement to support healthy hair.
-These supplements are not just for people who are experiencing hair loss or hair thinning; they can be taken by anyone who wants to have stronger, fuller hair.
-They are a sure way to get many of the most important minerals and vitamins for supporting healthy hair growth.
+These supplements are not just for people who are experiencing hair thinning; they can be taken by anyone who wants to have stronger, fuller hair.
+They’re a convenient way to get many of the most important minerals and vitamins for enhancing and supporting hair health.

 1. Progressive Health website Do B Vitamins Help Stop Hair Loss?